Fresh vs frozen food - which is cheaper?

 The verdict

-It’s clear you can make big savings by switching to buying frozen food at the supermarket, with an average sauvignon of £2.95 per kg with the 10 popular items we checked.
+It’s clear you can make big savings by switching to buying frozen food at the supermarket, with an average saving of £2.95 per kg for the 10 popular items that we checked.

 And with the majority of frozen food, the few pence more it might cost to cook is more than offset by the savings you make buying it in the first place.